 I’ve had tapes in a plastic box for a long time.
 They have excessive moisture now.
 The tapes squeal when I play them.
-How can I dry them? -P.F.
+Any advice on drying tape cassettes? -P.F.

 Magnetic media that has been dried and subsequently treated with the preservative is remarkably resilient and can substantially resist the up take of moisture from the air.
 I do not know of any cassette users that have required re-treatment.

 For awhile, there were several firms that advocated “Baking” as the sole answer to problem tapes.
 The tapes were enclosed in an oven and brought up to a temperature of 135 – 150 degrees F. This process could mobilize moisture and speed up the diffusion process.
 The “unintended” consequence of this process was loss of plasticizer from the tape and matrix (in which the magnetic particles are suspended).
 This created a condition called “Gel Blocking” in which cooling that was too quick, shrunk the tape pack from the outside in and welded the inner third to half of the tape pack together.
 BAD NEWS and some Very unhappy collectors.

 So while tapes can in theory be baked, it must be at lower temperatures, not exceeding 120 degrees, and the temperature can only be brought up slowly ( 24 hours to reach 120 F.) and return to ambient, even slower – 48 hours.
 Knowing when an end point is reached is difficult because it is hard to determine when the vast bulk of moisture has been removed.

 I would recommend the silica gel method for getting rid of the moisture.
 We have a customer on the East coast that places his media in sealed containers that have a bed of dry silica gel in the bottom of the container.
 The tapes are placed in the containers for several weeks and emerge dry and stress free.
 While time consuming, the process definitely works.